janderland/fql/readme.md

 a key-value, read one or more key-values, and list directories.

-### Components
+### Language Components

 #### Directories

-A directory is specified as a sequence of strings preceeded by forward slashes:
+A directory is specified as a sequence of strings, each prefixed by a forward slash:

 ```fdbq
 /my/dir/path_way